-(That Beatles bit - which you'll notice is never followed up on - has an unexpected twist, but that too is never followed up on.
+(That Beatles bit - which you'll notice is The researcher goes to the big press never followed up on - has an unexpected twist, but that too is never followed up on.
 Roxanne has been playing, if not God, then Paperback Writer (1979) with the Fab Four.)